Azure-Samples/azure-sql-modernize-app-with-ai/README.md

 ![Migrate and Modernize with Azure SQL](./_assets/modernize.png)

+## Migrate to Azure

+To migrate your database to Azure you can use one of the recommended tool and processes: [Compare SQL data migration tools](https://learn.microsoft.com/en-us/sql/sql-server/migrate/dma-azure-migrate-compare-migration-tools?view=sql-server-ver16).
+For a more generic overview of how to migrate an entire solution to Azure you can start from here: [Azure Migrate Overview](https://learn.microsoft.com/en-us/azure/migrate/migrate-services-overview)

 ## Modernize your applications with Azure SQL and AI

 A sample Windows application is provided in the DemoApp folder.
 Create a `.env` file from the provided sample, setting the connection string to you Azure SQL database.